 8 August 2019

 This paper looks at pay parity and pay equity as they apply to early childhood teachers.
-It is noted that NZEI, the union that represents pre-secondary teachers, has achieved and safeguarded pay parity for teachers working in kindergartens but is only pressing for pay equity for non-kindergarten teachers.
+It is noted that NZEI, the union that represents pre-secondary teachers, has achieved and safeguarded pay parity for teachers working in kindergartens but, despite legally committing to pursuing pay parity, is only pressing for pay equity for non-kindergarten teachers.

 Pay parity puts people on a par, on the same pay scale.
 It is simple and inherently fair.
 It achieves a unified pay scale.
 Pay equity is the process of eliminating pay gaps based on gender.
 The paper shows that the current difference between kindergarten and non-kindergarten teacher pay is not founded on a gender difference.
 It stems from the Ministry of Education believing that it has a ‘special relationship’ with kindergartens and providing more funding to kindergartens than to other pre-school education organisations.
 There is no legal justification for this ‘special relationship’.
-Contrary to common belief, kindergarten teachers are not State sector employees.
+Contrary to the Ministry of Education’s assertions, kindergarten teachers are not State sector employees.

 The Ministry does not make sufficient funding available to allow pay parity.
 That is the root cause of the pay disparity.
 A pay equity claim is therefore not appropriate.
 It is shown that the Ministry, by providing more funds to kindergartens than to other pre-school education organisations, is acting in an unfair, unreasonable and partial manner, which is contrary to the principles of good practice in the public service.